wptriangle/deploy-netlifypress/readme.txt

 == Description ==

-Instead of going into [Netlify](https://netlify.com) and triggering a deploy everytime you make a change in WordPress, automate and make things easier with the **NetlifyPress** plugin. **NetlifyPress** lets you trigger deploys in [Netlify](https://netlify.com) (automatically!) without having to leave your WordPress Dashboard.
+Instead of going into [Netlify](https://netlify.com) and triggering a deploy everytime you make a change in WordPress, automate and make things easier with the **Deploy with NetlifyPress** plugin. **Deploy with NetlifyPress** lets you trigger deploys in [Netlify](https://netlify.com) (automatically!) without having to leave your WordPress Dashboard.

 ### Use Cases
 So, you've build a headless static front-end for your WordPress site and hosted it on [Netlify](https://netlify.com), good job!
 Wondering how would you trigger a deploy in [Netlify](https://netlify.com) everytime someone updates a post in WordPress?
-Forget going inside everytime an update is made and triggering a build manually, install **NetlifyPress** and let it run a deploy for you automatically on each update.
+Forget going inside everytime an update is made and triggering a build manually, install **Deploy with NetlifyPress** and let it run a deploy for you automatically on each update.

 If you're looking for a real-life example, I've build my personal site [nahid.dev](https://nahid.dev) ([GitHub](https://github.com/nfmohit-wpmudev/nahid.dev)) using [GatsbyJS](https://www.gatsbyjs.org/) with its source as WordPress and am hosting it on [Netlify](https://netlify.com).
-I use **NetlifyPress** to automate deploys when I update pages and posts.
+I use **Deploy with NetlifyPress** to automate deploys when I update pages and posts.

 ### Core Features
 The core features of the plugin include the abilities to: